-Nobody likes to pay fees.
-But, the thing is, if you don’t watch what you’re doing, or if you don’t ask the right questions, you could end up paying a few.
+If you’ve ever really felt like your bank charged you for something and you didn’t see it coming, this list is definitely for you.
 In fact, the average U.S. household spends $290 on bank fees each year.
 Fortunately, fees can be avoided.
 The following lists just a few ways to avoid the fees associated with your checking account.

 If you’re receiving paper statements, those could have a cost associated with them.
 Instead, opt-in for electronic statements.
 They are free at most financial institutions.

-Let’s say you’re about to make a large-sum payment (like your child’s tuition bill).
-In that instance you may need an official bank check (or a Cashier’s Check) to put the deposit down.
+If you are about to make a large-sum payment (like your child’s tuition bill), you may need an official bank check (or a Cashier’s Check) to put the deposit down.
 To avoid the fee that may be associated, you can send the payment electronically via Online Bill Pay.
 If the recipient doesn’t take electronic payments, they will then receive an official check.

-Sometimes errors occur.
-You fill your gas tank but it takes you to negative $10.00 on your checking account.
-Set up Overdraft Protection, which can pull the funds you need to make that gas purchase from another savings account or loan.
+Let’s say you fill up your gas tank, only to realize that it takes you to negative $10.00 on your checking account.
+To counteract this, you can set up Overdraft Protection which can pull the funds you need from another savings account or loan.
 Better yet, look for overdraft forgiveness that allows you to fix your balance or doesn’t charge you for small overdrafts.
 You can also set up a low balance alert, helping you to stay on top of your balance before an overdraft should occur.
-Any of these options significantly reduce or eliminate any fees you may incur after filling that gas tank up!
+Any of these options significantly reduce or eliminate any fees you may incur.

 Keep a Minimum Balance (as required) or Simply Enroll in “Free” Checking